NathanKr/mongodb-indexing-with-github-actions/README.md

     },
   },

-  // The migrations dir, can be an relative or absolute path.
+  // The migrations dir, can be a relative or absolute path.
 Only edit this when really necessary.
   migrationsDir: "migrations",

-  // The mongodb collection where the applied changes are stored.
+  // The MongoDb collection where the applied changes are stored.
 Only edit this when really necessary.
   changelogCollectionName: "changelog",

-  // The mongodb collection where the lock will be created.
+  // The MongoDb collection where the lock will be created.
   lockCollectionName: "changelog_lock",

   // The value in seconds for the TTL index that will be used for the lock.
 Value of 0 will disable the feature.